limmer55/streamdock/README.md

 - 🌍 [**iptv-org Playlists**](https://github.com/iptv-org/iptv): If you don’t have an IPTV provider, choose a playlist for your country.
 - 📽️ **Picture-In-Picture Mode**: Watch videos in a floating window.

+**⚠️ It might not be very stable.
+Safari is currently not supported.**

 ## Installation
 ### Using docker